 Best Times for Intermittent Fasting

-One of the first things I searched for when researching intermittent fasting was how many hours I’d have to actually go without food.
+One of the first things I searched for when researching was how many hours I’d have to actually go without food.
 There are several options, so it can get overwhelming rather quickly.
 You don’t want to starve yourself, obviously, but you need to make sure you’re eating during a specific window of time or it’s not going to give you the results you’re after.

 Here are a few of the most popular options for intermittent fasting: